Thomas Tuchel Tactics At England 2026: Building A World Cup-Ready System – Tactical Analysis

 Even when he took the team to back-to-back UEFA European Championship Finals, the fans still wanted more.

-They wanted England to be more aggressive and dominate teams.
+They wanted England tactics to be more aggressive and dominate teams.

-Thomas Tuchel is a very different type of manager and is not as conservative as Southgate.
+Thomas Tuchel style of play is a very different type of manager and is less conservative than Southgate.

 For a team that has been so heavily criticised in the past, with the media looking for any excuse to tell everyone the sky is falling, England were perfect in World Cup qualifying.

-They won all eight of their qualifying matches against Albania, Latvia, Andorra, and Serbia, all while not conceding a single goal.
+They won all eight of their qualifying matches against Albania, Latvia, Andorra, and Serbia, conceding no goals.

-Of course, the competition will be stiffer at the World Cup, but Thomas Tuchel showed a few different tactical traits with England that have clearly made them better.
+Of course, the competition will be stiffer at the World Cup, but Thomas Tuchel showed a few different tactical traits with England that have clearly improved them.

-The clear thing that Thomas Tuchel continued with England is their level of control.
+The clear thing that Thomas Tuchel tactics continued with England is their level of control.

 In all eight of their qualifying matches, they did not hold less than 70% possession in any of them.